mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2013/2013-12-04-first-mandarin-chinese-lesson/index.md

 ---
-blog: shalveena.com
+title: "First Mandarin Chinese Lesson"
+date: "2013-12-04"
 categories:
-- journal
+  - "journal"
-date: "2013-12-04"
-title: First Mandarin Chinese Lesson
 ---

 Learning new languages is amazing.
 It brings with it not only the language itself, but the whole culture of the people who speak it.
 So learning a new language, getting to know a new culture, exploring and growing is a wonderful opportunity.